hightail/wilson-api/concepts/wilson/core.md

 It is recommended that apps using wilson adopt the wilson.config object as their primary client-side app config.
 Any config-type data that an application requires during runtime can be designated onto this config up-front, and will then be accessible via the global wilson instance from anywhere.

+The wilson server instance ultimately sets most of the values on the config upon serving it to the browser.
+Although there is a method available to setAppConfig directly on the wilson instance, the config is pre-set when the config module is fetched from the server (required as the first step of wilson bootstrapping).

 Example Config: